-During the current cycle the IF Calibration Mode showed the weird behavior described in [R-3] only in data acquired in the Himalaya site.
+During the current cycle the IF Calibration Mode was nominal.
+The weird behavior described in [R - 3] was no more present.
 According to the In-Flight Tests performed on cycle 62 63, 64 and 65 this problem, present since the beginning of the mission, seems to be related to the AGC used for the calibration mode.
 The anomaly directly affects the number of valid RA-2 IF masks obtained per cycle, but does not prevent the generation of the IF mask correction file, used in input to the Level 1B ground processing as far as at least 10 of them are valid Mask.